ApryseSDK/pdftron-react-native/API.md

 ```

 ### encryptDocument
-Encrypts (password-protect) a document. **Note**: This function does not lock the document it cannot be used it while the document is opened in the viewer.
+Encrypts (password-protect) a document (must be a PDF). **Note**: This function does not lock the document it cannot be used it while the document is opened in the viewer.

 Parameters: